P-Hoera/CPlusPlusLogger/README.md

 The LogViewer:

 This is a GUI based Analysis tool that can load and filter log files created by the Logger and is the target for RPC connections from RPC sinks.
+It used Qt5 so make sure to have a Qt installation.

 The TestClient: